foreveremain/2024/program_ismb.md

 </figure>

 [Anna Vilanova](https://www.tue.nl/en/research/researchers/anna-vilanova), Eindhoven University of Technology, Eindhoven

+**Abstract:** Visual analytics is a branch of visualization that focuses on analytical reasoning facilitated by interaction and visual representations.
+Visual analytics is an extension to AI methods.
+It is also a complement to the already existing visualization techniques by the introduction of the concepts of reasoning and AI.
+Interaction and enhancement of human reasoning and decision making are central.
+The research in my group has focused on visual analytics for data exploration, hypothesis generation and understanding for biomedical applications, such as, virtual colonoscopy, diffusion weighted imaging for brain white-matter and muscle, 4D blood flow analysis, radiotherapy, single cell analysis and Pangenomes.
+For these purposes, we developed interactive visual analysis strategies, including uncertainties, and facilitating the analysis of cohort data.
+We incorporated concepts of progressive visual analytics and the use of dimensionality reduction as an effective VA component for large data visual analysis for these applications.
+In my talk, I will present multiple examples of our developments on biomedical applications, the common visual analytics concepts and design strategies we took for the design of those applications, and a glance on lessons learned and open challenges.

 **Speaker Biography:**
 Prof.Dr.
 Anna Vilanova is full professor in visual analytics (vis.win.tue.nl)